-Prior to the defense, the candidate will present his or her prospectus in a public presentation, including a public question and answer session.
+During the first half of the defense, the candidate will present his or her prospectus in a public presentation, including a public question and answer session.
 Following this presentation, the candidate will defend their prospectus in a private meeting consisting of the candidate's Supervisory Committee.